How to Draw a Portrait of the Head

 2. Position the features to resemble a realistic head

-Divide the head into thirds: one third is from the top of the head to the top of the eye socket; the second is from the top of the eye socket to the base of the nose; and the third is from the base of the nose to the bottom of the chin.
+Next, divide the head into thirds by drawing some helpful guidelines: one third is from the top of the head is your first line (that’s where the top of the eye socket will be).
+The second third is from the top of the eye socket to the base of the nose, and the third third is from the base of the nose to the bottom of the chin.

-Next, locate the position of the eyes and the middle of the ears.
+Next, locate the position of the eyes and the middle of the ears along those guidelines.
 Add the structure of the nose and lips, based loosely on your model.

 3. Outline shadow shapes to refine the structure